hammer888-tech/casestudy1/README.md

 * Coinberry has allowed a significant number of new Canadian crypto user and enthusiasts to launch into the crypto world.
 Additionally, Coinberry has partnered with local muncipalities to allow users to their property taxes in Crypto.
 Coinberry has established itself as a reputable and trusted brand in the Canadian Crypto market.

 What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
-* Coinberry does not publicly report financial performance; however, on January 17, 2019 they reported to have received an unqualified audit opinion meaning the audit results from MNP LLP declaring that they are "free material mistatement."
+* Coinberry does not publicly report financial performance; however, on January 17, 2019 they reported to have received an unqualified audit opinion meaning the audit results from MNP LLP declaring that they are "free from material mistatement."
 It should be noted that Coinberry has seen an massive increase in it's Twitter mentions from December 2020 to January 2021.
 The increase coincides with the overall interest in the blockchain and crypto markets over the past few months.

 The chart below illustrates the massive spike: